 What is a praying mantis favourite food?

 What the favourite food item is for your species depends on its own preferences.
 There is no one specific food item that is always liked by every praying mantis species.
-You’ll have to figure it out yourself what the favourite item is of your mantis.
+You’ll have to figure out yourself what the favourite item is of your mantis.

 However, some food items are more favoured than others.
 Oftentimes the food items that contain high amounts of fat have higher preferences by mantises and can be marked as favourite food items.
 Examples that are generally liked more are mealworms, superworms, waxworms, hornworms and sometimes beetle larvae.